dart-lang/leak_tracker/README.md

 ```

 2. Run application in debug mode and watch for a leak related warnings.
-If you see a warning, click the provided link to investigate the leaks.
+If you see a warning, open the link to investigate the leaks.

 TODO(polina-c): add example of the warning